Onemind-Services-LLC/cloudmydc-docs/docs/Database/PostgreSQL/Connection to Applications/Java Connection.md

 sidebar_position: 1
 ---

+## WORK TODO

 ## How to Connect PostgreSQL with Java Application

 PostgreSQL is a powerful, open source SQL database with the object-relational structure and numerous robust features to ensure excellent performance and reliability.
-In this tutorial, we’ll show how to connect [PostgreSQL](https://cloudmydc.com/) database with Java application hosted with Jelastic PaaS.
+In this tutorial, we’ll show how to connect [PostgreSQL](https://www.postgresql.org/?_gl=1*on0g80*_gcl_au*MTkyNTQ2Mjk4Ny4xNjk0OTczMzMx) database with Java application hosted with Jelastic PaaS.

-1. Log into Jelastic dashboard, [create](https://cloudmydc.com/) **New Environment** with the **_Java_** application server and the **_PostgreSQL database_**.
+1. Log into Jelastic dashboard, [create](/docs/EnvironmentManagement/Setting%20Up%20Environment) **New Environment** with the **_Java_** application server and the **_PostgreSQL database_**.

 <div style={{
     display:'flex',